SnowWhiteEPFL/edweiss/README.md

               - Click **Got it!** or **Not yet** to mark your progress.
               - Use the **Settings** button in the top-right corner to edit or delete the current card.
   - In the **Decks screen**, click on **Generate with AI** to open a page listing all the course materials.
-    - Select a material to let AI generate a deck for you.
+    - Select a pdf document to let AI generate a deck for you.

 ![WhatsApp Image 2024-12-20 at 02 13 08_2f6abad5](https://github.com/user-attachments/assets/86a47822-11de-4e37-a306-11e0421e3c78)